Dena Standley | January 22, 2024

 You can also save funds by going for cheaper apartments.
 If your income is three or more times the equivalent of the rent, you're likely to stay on track with your financial obligations.

 Granted, renting an apartment if you have debt in collection can be daunting.
 However, it's not impossible.
 Find the option that works for you and go for it.
 Be sure to validate every debt with SoloSuit's Debt Validation Letter before paying it off.
 For all you know, you could be paying off the incorrect amount, a debt past the statute of limitations, or a fraudulent debt.
-Stand up to debt collectors by sending them a Debt Validation Letter (most collectors give up after receiving one).
+Stand up to debt collectors by sending them a Debt Validation Letter (most collectors give up after receiving one), or consider debt settlement.

 Here's a list of guides for other states.